uvpatel/uvpatel/README.md

 I’m passionate about turning ideas into real-world projects.
 I love coding, building websites, and diving into AI/ML to create intelligent solutions that make life easier.

+I'm 20 years old I am best engineer out there.i am because I believe that I am the best because every engineer should think like that or either better stay home.

 ---

 ## 📖 About Me